gaelanmcmillan/more-generic/README.md

 # moregeneric.ca

-A static blog built with Next.js, React and MDX.
-Styled with React-Bootstrap and Sass.
+A place to write about my projects and problem solutions!